SanCo Logo Trusted Sourcing Partner • 25+ Years of Experience

 Closed die forging, also known as impression die forging, is a process where hot metal is pressed into shape between two dies.
 These dies contain the negative shape of your part, and when the metal gets squeezed between them, it flows into every nook and cranny.

-We forge all sorts of shapes and sizes—from heavy-duty parts used in construction and mining, to intricate components for aerospace or energy systems.
-Whatever your industry, if you need metal that won’t flinch under pressure, closed die forging is where you start.
+Through our partners, we source all sorts of shapes and sizes — from heavy-duty parts used in construction and mining, to intricate components for aerospace or energy systems.
+If you need metal that won’t flinch under pressure, closed die forging is where you start.

 Why Closed Die Forgings Work So Well

-Not to geek out too much, but there are some serious advantages to this process—especially if you’re tired of parts failing too early or machining costs eating your entire budget.
+Not to geek out too much, but there are serious advantages — especially if you’re tired of parts failing early or machining costs eating your budget.

-Our Closed Die Forging Capabilities (a.k.a.
-What We Can Do for You)
+Our Closed Die Forging Capabilities (via Vetted Partners)

-Let’s not dance around it—when it comes to closed die forging, you need a partner who can actually deliver.
-That’s where we shine.
+Let’s not dance around it — when it comes to closed die forging, you need a partner who can actually deliver.
+That’s where we shine: we match your program to the right shop.

 ⚙️ Range of Press Sizes